DavidCorral94/PUBG-Stats/README.md

 # PUBG-Stats

 A web tool that makes you able to see your own stats on PUBG and also compare it with others!
-You can filter by Season and Region.
+You can filter by Season, Region, and TPP/FPP.

 You can have a look in [https://pubg-stats.herokuapp.com/](https://pubg-stats.herokuapp.com/)